teao11/barca_fc_basketball_capstone/EDA/Explanation_of_Files.md

 This file is to scrape salaries off of espn.com.
 The next button now working
 Next implementation can be clicking the years
+Full Automation was implemented.
+Will scale with more information for future use